-Each module is scheduled so that it includes five weeks; during the first four weeks of the module, you will complete chapter readings and assignments and during the fifth week of the module, you will write and submit a reaction paper and take an exam.
+Each module is scheduled so that during the first four weeks of the module, you will complete chapter readings and assignments and during finals week, you will submit a reaction paper and take an exam.
 Each chapter within the module is scheduled to include five weekdays (and two weekend days).
 Complete one chapter each week, but I recommend that you divide your assignments for each week so that you complete the readings and activities and post your answer to one of the Discussion Board questions by mid week.
 Then, during the second half of the week, you can complete your review questions assignment and respond to two of your peers' discussion board answers by Sunday at 5:00 pm.